open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ```

 **Note**.
 This configuration has a source that is pointing at the `Localization` resource that we created.
 This is
 important because the configuration needs to work on the localized entities.
-Once it's reconciled, it will create a
+Once reconciled, it will create a
 `Snapshot`.
 That snapshot contains the input resources that have been transformed using the supplied configuration rules.

 ### FluxDeployment